kwonus/Quelle/Vanilla-Quelle.md

 ### IV.
 Fundamental Quelle Commands

-Learning just five verbs is all that is necessary to effectively use Quelle.
-In the table below, each verb has a minimum and maximum number of parameters.
-Each of these verbs are described below and in this section.
+Learning just six verbs is all that is necessary to effectively use Quelle.
+In the table below, each verb is identified with required and optional parameters/operators.

 | Verb      | Action Type | Syntax Category | Required Parameters     | Required Operators | Optional Operators | > 1 permitted |
 | --------- | :---------: | :-------------- | ----------------------- | :----------------: | :----------------: | :-----------: |